rhel-labs/instruqt/selinux-policy/04-selinux-policy1/assignment.md

 ...
 </pre>

  The process builds the source and binary rpms, installs rpm and writes the resulting files to the policy directory.
-The rpm files allows you to easily redistribute the SELinux policy with your application installation and automation.
+The rpm files allow you to easily redistribute the SELinux policy with your application installation and automation.

  <pre class="file" style="white-space: pre-wrap; font-family:monospace;">...
 ...